ClevelandAI/clevelandaigroup.github.io/index.md

 title: Cleveland Artificial Intelligence Group
 ---

-Welcome to the materials page for the Cleveland Artificial Intelligence Group
+Welcome to the materials page for the Cleveland Artificial Intelligence Group!

 Future Meetups and discussion can be found on the [Meetup Page](https://www.meetup.com/Cleveland-Artificial-Intelligence-Group)